FAQ's for Opus Plasma

 Opus Plasma uses high-frequency unipolar radiofrequency energy to create tiny channels in the skin and jumpstart its natural collagen production through a wound-healing response.
 This technique is similar to microneedling, except that it uses microplasma technology and is the first of its kind.

-Stretch marks, acne scars, uneven skin tone, skin laxity (loose skin), surgical scars, varicose veins, fine lines including smokers lines and wrinkles.
+Stretch marks, acne scars, uneven skin tone, skin laxity (loose skin), surgical scars, spider veins, fine lines including smokers lines and wrinkles.

 Though different areas vary with treatment time, a typical session may be anywhere between 20-30 mins

 In most cases you will notice a difference after one treatment.
 However, depending on your skin type/tone and concerns follow-up treatments are required for optimal results.

 We recommend 2-4 treatments depending on skin tone/type and concerns.
 Some patients may require more.

 Hydration is particularly important prior to your treatment.
 Hydration also helps yield best results, so we ask that you start increasing your water intake 5 days before treatment.

 Depending on skin type and treatment, the downtime is 50% less than any traditional resurfacing treatment on the market.
 The average is 1-2 days but can be quicker depending on skin.

 Results will typically last for many years despite the natural aging process.
 This however is based on skin type and treatment concerns.